-The forward-thinking structure by architect firm Penda, is a massive step forward in the future of high-rise construction, as the prefab modular panels designed by Tmber will be constructed off-site and simply craned in, meaning that the building will be erected more efficiently and less wastefully, while also causing less chaos and disruption to the city’s residents.
+This forward-thinking structure by architecture firm Studio Precht is a massive step forward in the future of high-rise construction, as the prefab modular panels designed by Tmber will be constructed off-site and simply craned in, meaning that the building will be erected more efficiently and less wastefully, while also causing less chaos and disruption to Toronto’s residents.

-Using innovative timber construction methods, such as this cross-laminated timber design, could help ensure that the construction industry’s carbon footprint is substantially reduced in the future, which is why the Tree Tower Toronto is being heavily funded by the Canadian government.
+Using innovative construction methods, such as the Tree Tower’s cross-laminated timber design, could help ensure that the construction industry’s carbon footprint is substantially reduced in the future, which is why the Tree Tower Toronto is being heavily funded by the Canadian government.

-The eco tower block will also incorporate substantial terraces where shrubs, veg patches and even trees will be planted, which will not only help with the immediate ventilation of the building, but will also provide fresher air for the Toronto community in general.
+The eco tower block will also incorporate substantial terraces where shrubs, veg patches and even trees will be planted, which will not only help with the immediate ventilation of the building but also provide fresher air for the Toronto community in general.

-The 203-foot tower will offer more than 5,000 square metres of space, the majority of which will provide much-needed housing units, while 550 square metres will be given over to public spaces, including community workshops, a daycare centre and a cafe.
+The 203-foot (62-metre) tower will offer more than 53,000 square feet (5,000 square metres) of space, the majority of which will provide much-needed housing units, while 5,920 square feet (550 square metres) will be given over to public spaces, including community workshops, a day-care center and a café.

-Undoubtedly if the building is a success on completion, it will set a benchmark for future high rises that are constructed in the city, and indeed the rest of the world, in the future.
+Undoubtedly, if the building is a success on completion, it will set a benchmark for future high-rises that are constructed in Toronto and the rest of the world.

 To coincide with Earth Day, 22 April, Culture Trip examines sustainable cities through the lens of architecture, food, waste and green spaces.